 2. Organize Your School Supplies: A Place for Everything

 School books and supplies have a way of wandering off.
 Prevent this by designating a certain spot to do homework as well as certain spots they put their shoes, lunch boxes and library books.
 When your kids get into the habit of always leaving their items in their spots, things are far less likely to get lost.
+Here are a few great entryway organizers that would be a great way to organize belongings.
+A shoe organizer is a MUST in my house!

 3. Organize The Papers: Don’t Be Afraid to Recycle